HrishavBakulBarua/Social-Robots-F-formation/README.md

 ##  Citation

-If you find our work (i.e. the theory/concept, review, or framework) useful for your research or development activities, please consider citing our works as follows:
+If you find our work (i.e., the taxonomies, methods, theory/concept, reviews, datasets, applications, challenges, future directions or framework) useful for your research or development activities, please consider citing our works as follows:

 ### Papers:
 ~~~